title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

 Network Gateway (current)

-A Gateway is a WireGuard node that can route traffic for one or more tenant networks.
+A Gateway is a WireGuard node that can route traffic for one or more workspace networks.

 Gateway behavior in MVP: